Kinetic equations for ultrarelativistic particles in a Robertson-Walker Universe and isotropization of relict radiation by gravitational interactions: Massive Particles in a Robertson-Walker Universe

-Differentiating these relations and substituting the results into (2.21), we get $A = 0$, $Â = - Ç/\mu'/\tau_0$.
-If we substitute the obtained value of Ô(ã, ò) into (2.16), we finally get\footnote{A solution to (2.23) is also obtainable as an auto-model one, putting $\Psi = \tau\overline{\Psi}(r/\tau)$.}
+Differentiating these relations and substituting the results into \eqref{eq2.21}, we get $SA=0$, $B=-3/\mu'/\tau_0$.
+If we substitute the obtained value of $\Phi(r,\tau)$ into \eqref{eq2.16}, we finally get\footnote{A solution to \eqref{eq2.23} is also obtainable as an auto-model one, putting $\Psi = \tau\overline{\Psi}(r/\tau)$.}

 Let $\eta_0$ be a moment of 'time' when the ultrarelativistic stage is replaced by the non-rela\-tivistic.
-Suppressing in the solution of (2.14) terms which correspond to the dispersion of the mass and joining this solution to (2.23) at the moment $\eta_0$, we get an expression for the potential $\xi(r,\tau)$ at the non-relativistic stage of expansion
+Suppressing in the solution of \eqref{eq2.14} terms which correspond to the dispersion of the mass and joining this solution to \eqref{eq2.23} at the moment $\eta_0$, we get an expression for the potential $\xi(r,\tau)$ at the non-relativistic stage of expansion

 The potential obtained is time-independent.
 Therefore, if the distance $\Delta r$ from a certain observer, synchronous in a Robertson-Walker metric, to a massive particle is more than the value $\eta_0/\sqrt{3}$, the observer will never be affected by the gravitation of a particle.
 Thus, in a Robertson-Walker universe the effective range of the gravitational forces of point particles turns out to be finite.
 The ratio between this range $l_g = a(\eta)\eta_0/\sqrt{3}$ and the distance to the light horizon $l_c$ at the non-relativistic stage of expansion is less than unity and decreases as time goes on